JoyleneKirui/breaking-newske/README.md

-## Breaking-Newske

-# Author
+# Breaking-Newske
-Joylene Kirui

-# Descrption
+## Descrption
-It is an application that will list and previews news articles from various sources.
+It is an application that lists and previews news articles from various sources.

-# Prerequiites
+## Prerequiites
 Python3.8
 Internet connection
 For windows users: GitBash For linux/ubuntu users : Git